Keller–Segel system

 The Keller–Segel system is a class of mathematical models describing the collective movement of cells or organisms in response to chemical signals, a process known as chemotaxis.
-It was first introduced in the 1970s by Evelyn Keller and Lee Segel to explain the aggregation behavior of Dictyostelium discoideum, a slime mold that migrates and forms clusters in response to chemoattractants.
+It was first introduced in the 1970s by Evelyn Fox Keller and Lee Segel to explain the aggregation behavior of Dictyostelium discoideum, a slime mold that migrates and forms clusters in response to chemoattractants.

 Mathematical formulation

 The most common form of the Keller–Segel model is a system of coupled nonlinear partial differential equations (PDEs).
 In its simplest parabolic–parabolic version, it is written as: